Data portability

 Data portability is a concept to protect users from having their data stored in "silos" or "walled gardens" that are incompatible with one another, i.e. closed platforms, thus subjecting them to vendor lock-in and making the creation of data backups or moving accounts between services difficult.

 Data portability requires common technical standards to facilitate the transfer from one data controller to another, such as the ability to export user data into a user-accessible local file, thus promoting interoperability, as well as facilitate searchability with sophisticated tools such as grep.

 Data portability applies to personal data.
-It involves access to the personal data without implying data ownership per se.
+It involves access to personal data without implying data ownership per se.

 Development

-At the global level there are proponents who see the protection of digital data as a human right.
+At the global level, there are proponents who see the protection of digital data as a human right.
 Thus, in an emerging civil society draft declaration, one finds mention of the following concepts and statutes: Right to Privacy on the Internet, Right to Digital Data Protection, Rights to Consumer Protection on the Internet – United Nations Guidelines for Consumer Protection.

-At the regional level there are at least three main jurisdictions where data rights are seen differently: China and India, the United States and the European Union.
+At the regional level, there are at least three main jurisdictions where data rights are seen differently: China and India, the United States and the European Union.
 In the latter, personal data was given special protection under the 2018 General Data Protection Regulation (GDPR).

 The GDPR thus became the fifth of the 24 types of legislation listed in Annex 1 Table of existing and proposed European Directives and Regulations in relation to data.

 Personal data are the basis for behavioral advertising, and early in the 21st century their value began to grow exponentially, at least as measured in the market capitalization of the major platforms holding personal data on their respective users.
 European Union regulators reacted to this perceived power imbalance between platforms and users, although much still hinges on the terms of consent given by users to the platforms.
 The concept of data portability comprises an attempt to correct the perceived power imbalance by introducing an element of competition allowing users to choose among platforms.

 Online platforms

-With the advent of the General Data Protection Regulations (GDPR), social media platforms such as Twitter, Instagram and Snapchat have widely adapted the ability to export and download user data into a ZIP archive file.
-Other platforms such as Google and Facebook already were equipped with export options earlier.

-However, some platforms restrict exports with time delays between each, such as once per 30 days on Twitter, and many platforms lack partial export options.
+With the advent of the General Data Protection Regulations (GDPR), social media platforms such as Twitter, Instagram, Snapchat, and the Wall Street Journal online subscriber community have widely adopted the ability to export and download user data into a ZIP archive file.
+Other platforms such as Google and Facebook were equipped with export options earlier.
+Some platforms restrict exports with time delays between each, such as once per 30 days on Twitter, and many platforms lack partial export options.

-Other sites such as Quora or Bumble offer no automated request form, requiring the user to request a copy of their data through a personal support email.
+Other sites such as Quora and Bumble offer no automated request form, requiring the user to request a copy of their data through personal support email.